Does Your Company Bully Customers?

 Bullying: Behavior intended to control or diminish, to force compliance, or to exclude.

-This definition fits exactly some of the interactions I’ve had with some banks, attorneys, the police, and unfortunately, many businesses.
+This definition fits exactly some of the interactions I’ve had with some banks, attorneys, the police, and unfortunately, far too many businesses.
 I see tactics of bullying in business policies much too often.
-From phone support conversations to unsolicited sales calls, from warranty questions to political ads, to – perhaps most subtly in EULA’s.
+From phone support conversations to unsolicited sales calls, from warranty questions to political ads, to – perhaps most subtly, bullying in EULA’s.

-It is definitely worth thinking about your business practices to see if you are ever the bully.
+Does your company also bully customers?
+It is definitely worth thinking about your business practices to see.

 The result of bullying for kids on the playground is usually hurt feelings and often tears.
 The result in business is very much the same, though not as visual.
-If customers feel manipulated, or taken advantage of, it just may be they have been bullied.
+If customers feel manipulated, or taken advantage of, they may have been bullied.
 Maybe by you.

-We’re talking about company policies that “control or force compliance” of customers.
+This article is about company policies that “control or force compliance”.
+Where the company has policies to bully customers.

 The Bully EULA

-Most of us are familiar with EULA’s (End User License Agreements) with software.
-We have to agree with them for almost all programs and apps we choose to use.
-The EULA’s by themselves are not a problem — they are to protect the relationship and the intellectual property involved.
-So, they are good.
+Most of us are familiar with EULA’s (End User License Agreements).
+We have to agree with them before using almost all software and apps.
+The concept of EULA’s by themselves are not a problem — they are to protect the relationship and the intellectual property involved.
+So, in that way they are good.

 However, the way companies choose to use a EULA can definitely make them a bully.
-They decide to make a change, then force it on customers by bully tactics.
+Like when a company decides to make a change, then forces it on customers by bully tactics.

 Take MicroSoft for instance … For that matter, I just went through this with PayPal, MyMail, etc..
-They send out notice of the new EULA with a statement saying something like … if you don’t agree, then quit using the product.
+They send a notice about changes in their EULA with a statement saying something like … if you don’t agree, then quit using the product.

-On the surface it seems polite, and perhaps matter-of-fact.
+On the surface it seems matter-of-fact, perhaps it is even worded nice so it seems polite.
 However, the implications of discontinuing use can be catastrophic!

-In truth, that simple statement is a carefully worded threat.
+In truth, that simple statement is a carefully worded threat – like the bully shaking his fist at you, the customer.
 The phrase and the implications behind it are most certainly a bully tactic.

 The MicroSoft Example